Almad/pink-belt/docs/source/index.rst

 you have a problem in your system installation (probably Mac OS X).
 You can either::

-	sudo pip install -U --ignore-installed blackbelt
+	sudo pip install -U --ignore-installed pinkbelt

 or::

-	pip uninstall blackbelt
+	pip uninstall pinkbelt
-	pip install blackbelt
+	pip install pinkbelt

 ---------
 Structure
 ---------

-`bb` has subcommands that stand for an area of expertise.
+`pb` has subcommands that stand for an area of expertise.
 View help or command reference on how to use those.

 This documents focus more on intended workflow from the perspective of two roles (those may be the same person, of course): Developer and Story Owner.